Finaps/technology-radar/.requirements/software-requirement-document.md

 - To display Finaps' current technology context and its evolution through time.
 - To serve as a guide to Finaps engineers when selecting technologies for new projects.
 - To serve as a document on which to make technology-based decisions and investments.
+- To serve as a tool for the marketing team to show externally what Finaps can do

 ### 1.2 Product value